Best coffee machines UK 2026

 What's the best coffee machine to buy in the UK in 2026?

-For most people, the De'Longhi Magnifica Start (~£349) is the best all-round choice.
-It grinds fresh beans, makes proper espresso and milk drinks with one button, and is reliable and well-supported.
-If you want café-level espresso control, the Sage Bambino Plus (~£299) is the better choice.
+For most people, the De'Longhi Magnifica Start (~£349) is the best all-round choice — it grinds fresh beans, makes espresso and milk drinks with one button, and is reliable and well-supported.
+For café-level espresso control, the Sage Bambino Plus (~£299) is the better choice.
+For maximum drink variety (iced drinks, cold foam, long coffees), the Ninja Luxe Café Pro 701 (~£380) is the most capable machine under £400.

 Is a bean-to-cup machine worth the money?

 Yes, if you drink two or more coffees a day.
 At £3–5 per café coffee, a £350 bean-to-cup machine pays for itself within a few months.
-The daily convenience is also significant — fresh, hot espresso in 30 seconds beats most café experiences.
+The daily convenience is also significant — fresh, hot espresso in under a minute from beans beats a trip to a coffee shop on most mornings.

 Can I use any coffee beans?

 Yes — any roasted coffee beans work in bean-to-cup and espresso machines.
-Avoid very oily, dark-roasted beans (like those labelled "Italian roast") in bean-to-cup machines as they can clog grinders.
-Medium roasts are the safest choice.
+Avoid very oily, dark-roasted beans (often labelled "Italian roast") in bean-to-cup machines as they can clog grinders over time.
+Medium roasts are the safest choice for both flavour and machine longevity.

 How often do I need to descale?

 Every 2–3 months in most UK areas.
-London and the South East have harder water — descale monthly.
-The machine will usually alert you.
-See our full descaling guide for step-by-step instructions.
+London and the South East have very hard water — descale monthly.
+Your machine will usually alert you when it's time.
+See our full UK descaling guide for brand-specific step-by-step instructions.

 What's the best coffee machine for a small flat?

 The Sage Bambino Plus is compact (19.5cm wide) and makes excellent espresso and milk drinks.
-For a smaller footprint, the De'Longhi Stilosa is even smaller at under £80.
-Both suit a small kitchen well.
+For an even smaller footprint, the De'Longhi Stilosa is under £80 and takes up very little counter space.
+Both work well in small UK kitchens.

 Quick picks